The Kenneth Biros Murder House

 According to the recreation of events done by the court later on, this is what happened on the night of February 7, 1991.
-Tami Engstrom felt sick and took off early from her job in Hubbard, Ohio.
+22-year-old Tami Engstrom felt sick and took off early from her job in Hubbard, Ohio.
 She headed to Masury, where she met her uncle Daniel Hivner at the Nickelodeon Lounge.
 "Engstrom consumed several alcoholic drinks," as the appellate brief dryly states, before Mr. Kenneth Biros showed up an hour after she arrived.
-She wanted to drive home around 1AM, but Uncle Daniel took her keys and insisted she not drive drunk.
-He knew Biros a little, trusted him enough to accept his offer to take Tami out for coffee to help sober her up and then bring her back to the bar.
+She wanted to drive home around 1AM, but Daniel took her keys and insisted she not drive drunk.
+He knew Biros a little, and trusted him enough to accept Biros's offer to take her out for coffee so she could sober up.
+He said he'd bring her back to the bar afterward.
 Daniel Hivner waited for hours but the two never returned.
-Despite the fact that Tami was married, he headed home, assuming that Biros had taken care of her.
+Eventually he headed home, assuming that Biros had taken care of her.

-He had, but not in the way that her uncle had in mind.
+He had, but not in the way her uncle had in mind.
 The next day Andy Engstrom, Tami's husband, went to see Kenneth to ask where his wife was.
-Biros told an unlikely story: Tami had flipped out when they were driving to get coffee in the not-too-distant town of Sharon, Pennsylvania.
+Biros told an unlikely story: Tami had flipped out when they were driving to get coffee in the neighboring town of Sharon, Pennsylvania.
 According to what he told Andy, other friends and neighbors, and eventually the police, Tami had been passed out in his car until he began to withdraw money in Sharon, when she woke up, demanded to be taken back to the Nickelodeon, and opened the door and took off running across people's lawns on Davis Street.
-The cut over his eye and cuts and scratches on his hands he explained away as injuries he'd gotten in two different indicents.
-First, he cut his eye while chopping wood, and the hands had gotten sliced up while climbing through a broken window after he locked himself out of his home.
-He stuck to this story even when his mother, with whom he lived, found Tami Engstrom's ring on the bathroom floor of their house.
+The cut over his eye and cuts and scratches on his hands he explained away as injuries he'd gotten in two different incidents--his eye while chopping wood, and the hands from climbing through a broken window after he locked himself out of his home.
+He stuck to this story even when his mother, with whom he lived, found Tami Engstrom's ring on their bathroom floor.

 Late in that year, Kenneth Biros went to trial for four felony counts related to the murder of Tami Engstrom: Aggravated murder with two specifications of aggravating circumstances, felonious sexual penetration, aggravated robbery, and attempted rape.
-Found guilty on all counts, Biros received the death penalty, and now awaits Ohio's lethal injection pending several appeals, inmate number 249514 at the Mansfield Correctional Facility.
-He is in his late forties.
+Found guilty on all counts, Biros received the death penalty, and awaited his execution as inmate number 249514 at the Mansfield Correctional Facility.